mazmaz2k/-/README.md

-*	This site also contains a follow up ("calories list")for the user calories. the user can add a Date and the amount of calories he consumed in this date and the site will save the info and present to the user in a table
+*	This site also contains a follow up ("calories list")for the user calories. the user can add a Date and the amount of calories he consumed in this date and the site will save the info and present to the user in a table. just put the dates and the amount of calories you consumed and press "create chart " buttom.

 *	The user also can watch his activity by a charts by clicking the button "create chart". ther we also calculate the         avarage amount of calories you consume for all the registered dates.